 Next to the Manage Provider button on the security settings page is the Manage Permissions button.
 Clicking this button will open the permissions management window.

-Permissions are configured separately for each provider.
-Select the correct provider from the dropdown before configuring permissions.
+Permissions are configured separately for each provider; it is necessary to select the correct provider from the combo box before configuring permissions.

 A table listing the active permissions is below the provider selection field.
 Here the names of authorized users and groups are displayed.
-All members of an authorized group are given the permissions of that group (membership is applied transitively).
+All members of an authorized group are given the permissions of that group.
 Permissions can be deleted by clicking the Remove button.
 Click Configure to add permissions.
-Changes to permissions can be discarded by clicking cancel.
+Note that changes to permissions can be discarded by clicking cancel.